We have secured a long-overdue secondary breast cancer audit in England and Wales, delivering on one of the key calls from our Unsurvivors campaign.

+In May 2021 NHS England announced that it would commission an audit on secondary breast cancer, with the Welsh Government confirming in autumn 2021 that the NHS in Wales would also be participating.
 Without an audit, nobody knows how many people are currently living with secondary breast cancer in the UK.
 It is estimated to be around 35,000 people, but we don’t have an accurate, up-to-date figure.

 That’s why, for the last 15 years, Breast Cancer Now, working alongside our amazing supporters, have been campaigning for data on secondary breast cancer to be collected.
 Most recently , as part of our secondary campaign, we called for a secondary breast cancer audit, which would give us this missing insight and much-needed information about their experiences and outcomes.

 Why is a secondary breast cancer audit so important?

 The impact of secondary breast cancer is devastating.
 It is felt far beyond the person diagnosed; it changes the lives of parents, children, siblings, cousins, wider family and friends.

 Yet many people with secondary breast cancer have told us how they frequently feel alone.
 They feel that their experiences are little understood.
 For over a decade there have been calls for changes in key areas that would begin to improve the experiences of people with secondary breast cancer.

 Progress has been hampered by the lack of data on the number of people living with secondary breast cancer and their unique experiences, with change slow or not forthcoming.

 In 2006, we set up the first national secondary breast cancer task force, producing the ‘Stand Up and be Counted’ report which called for UK Governments to make data collection on secondary breast cancer a requirement.
 Subsequently, the National Cancer Intelligence Network announced that from January 2009, this data would be collected.